h-lima/sabinaHSBM/docs/Supporting_Information_S1_sabinaHSBM.md

   You can also use a Jupyter Notebook.
 Launch it with:

      ```bash
-     jupyter notebook --allow-root --ip 0.0.0.0 --port=8880 --no-browser
+     jupyter notebook --allow-root --no-browser \
+         --ip 0.0.0.0 --port=8880
      ```

   The terminal will display a clickable URL.
-Simply click the provided link or paste it into your browser to acces the Jupyter interface, ideal for coding, data visualization, and interactive analysis.
+Simply click the provided link or paste it into your browser to access the Jupyter interface, ideal for coding, data visualization, and interactive analysis.

-5. **Use the *sabinaHSBM* package**
+### 5. **Use the *sabinaHSBM* package**

 Here’s an example to get started: